Our leisure time is precious. Away from work and study, our leisure activities contribute to our happiness and wellbeing.

 Immensely popular before and after the Second World War, Tower Beach was eventually closed in 1971 amid concerns about pollution.

 Opening on 2 November 1937 with ‘The Prisoner of Zenda’, the Odeon Leicester Square was built to be Odeon’s flagship cinema.

 Faced in black polished granite with its signature tower, the cinema was built in just seven months.

 Its significance is still felt today as it continues to be the venue for world premieres and the annual Royal Film Performance.

 The Historic England Archive

 We hold an outstanding range of photographs, plans and drawings in our public archive, covering the historic environment of England.
-You can browse thousands of historic and modern photos here.
+Browse thousands of historic and modern photos.